 From Guayaquil your only option is the 3-4 hour bus ride, passing by banana and cacao plantations along the way.

-Cuenca city can be visited in a single day, but two days works better.
-The charm of Cuenca afterall is to potter around and take it slow, so why rush things.
-If you also wish to visit some of the excellent tourist sites outside of Cuenca then 3 or 4 days works just fine.
+There are lots of fun things to do in Cuenca city, so although it can be visited in a single day, two days tend to work better.
+The charm of Cuenca after all is to potter around and take it slow, so why rush things?
+If you also wish to visit some of the excellent tourist sites outside of Cuenca then 3 or 4 days is recommended.

-Cuenca is the safest city in Ecuador, and one of the safest in all Latin America.
-Of course there is some petty crime like in any city, but if tourists take basic care then their trip to Cuenca will usually be completely trouble free.
+Cuenca is the safest large city in Ecuador and one of the safest in all Latin America.
+Of course, there is some petty crime like in any city, but if tourists take basic care then their trip to Cuenca will usually be completely trouble-free.

 Spanish king Charles V. drew up the plans for Cuenca in the 16th century and it has been an example of a UNESCO colonial city ever since.
 The city still maintains the original design and is considered one of Ecuador’s best places to see Spanish architecture in the country along with Quito.

-Pumapungo was the religious center of the Incan city of Tomebamba (the original city, prior to the Spanish colonial period).
-Today Pumapungo is a park, performance center and the location of the town’s best museum with exhibits from cultures that date back to even before the Inca and Spanish in the area.
-There are regular performances by the Cuenca symphony here as well as by international musicians.
+Our top pick is Pumapungo Museum, which was the religious center of the Incan city of Tomebamba (the original city, prior to the Spanish colonial period).
+Today Pumapungo is a park, performance center, and the location of the town’s best museum with exhibits from cultures that date back to even before the Inca and Spanish in the area.
+There are regular performances by the Cuenca Symphony here as well as by international musicians.
 The grounds have Incan ruins where you can see ritual baths and an aqueduct system that is still used today for the expansive gardens of the complex.
 If you only see one museum in Cuenca then Pumapungo should be it!

 Believe it or not, the city of Cuenca is the world’s major exporter of Panama Hats, so we highly recommend learning more about this elegant attire while you are here.
 Homero Ortega or the Barrancos Panama Hat Museum are the best spots to find hats in Cuenca.
 Both have informative exhibits about hat weavers and finishers, as well as shops with the best value Panama Hats you will find anywhere in the world.
 Just don’t forget to ask your guide how Panama stole the fame from Ecuador.